mohit1721/study1/README.md

 ---

-Thank you for using StudyNotion!
+Thank you for using Lernix!